BehaviorTree/BehaviorTree.CPP/docs/index.md

 In other words, people address the problems of coordinating actions and take decisions locally.

-The business logic becomes spread in many locations and it is hard for the developer to reason about it and to degub errors in the control flow.
+The business logic becomes "spread" in many locations and it is hard for the developer to reason about it and to debug errors in the control flow.

-A better solution is to have a strong separation of concern and to centralize as much as possible the business logic in a single location.
+To achieve strong separation of concerns it is better to centralize the business logic in a single location.

-Finite State Machines were created specifically with this goal in mind, but in the recent years Behavior Trees gained popularity, especially in the game industry.
+Finite State Machines were created specifically with this goal in mind, but in the recent years __Behavior Trees__ gained popularity, especially in the game industry.

 ## What is a Behavior Tree?